anarchy-ai/LLM-VM/README.md

 Different models have different system requirements.
 Limiting factors on most systems will likely be RAM, but many functions will work at even 16 GB of ram.

-That said, always lookup information about models you're using, they all have different sizes and requirements in memory and compute resources.
+That said, always lookup information about the models you're using, they all have different sizes and requirements in memory and compute resources.

 ### 👨‍💻 Installation